moggieuk/Happy-Hare/README.md

 <details>
 <summary><sub>🔹 Read more runout/clog detection, EndlessSpool and flowrate monitoring...</sub></summary><br>

 Runout and Clog detection functionality are enabled with the `enable_clog_detection` parameter in mmu_parameters.cfg.
 It works by comparing filament extruded to that measured by the encoder and if this is ever greater than the `mmu_calibration_clog_length` (stored in mmu_vars.cfg) the runout/clog detection logic is triggered.
-If it is determined to be a clog, the printer will pause in the usual manner and require `MMU_UNLOCK` & `RESUME` to continue.
+If it is determined to be a clog, the printer will pause in the usual manner and require fixing followed by & `RESUME` to continue.
 If a runout is determined and EndlessSpool is enabled the fragment of filament will be unloaded, the current tool will be remaped to the next specified gate, and printing will automatically continue.<br>

 Setting `enable_clog_detection` value to `1` enables clog detection employing the static clog detection length.
 Setting it to `2` will enable automatic adjustment of the detection length and Happy Hare will peridically update the calibration value beased on what it learns about your system.
 Whilst this doesn't guarantee you won't get a false trigger it will contiually tune until false triggers not longer occur.
 The automatic algorithm is controlled by two variables in the `[mmu_encoder]` section of `mmu_hardward.cfg`: